 Both airports are well connected to the city center.
-The cheapest way to get to the city center is via a shuttle bus, and the most expensive is via taxi or private transfer and start your two week trip in Italy with in one of the stunning cities.
+The cheapest way to get to the city center is via a shuttle bus, and the most expensive is via taxi or private transfer and start your two-week trip in one of the stunning cities.

 I’d say that the minimum amount of time for Rome and Vatican City would be 2.5 days.
 Three full days would be even better.

 Here are the Best Things to Do and See in Rome: